-Thoroughly and carefully read this instruction sheet and all materials included in the product's instruction handbook before installing or operating the manual PME Pad-Mounted Gear.
-Become familiar with the Safety Information on pages 4 through 6 and Safety Precautions on pages 7 through 8.
+Read this instruction sheet thoroughly and carefully before installing or operating source-transfer PME Pad-Mounted Gear.
+Become familiar with the Safety Information on pages 4 through 5 and Safety Precautions on pages 6 through 7.
 The latest version of this publication is available online in PDF format at sandc.com/en/contact-us/product-literature/.